 Smile Direct may be the most well-known home-based aligner company, but they’re honestly not our first pick.
 Our two favorite home-based clear aligners are Byte and Candid.
 Both are younger than Smile Direct and Invisalign, but they’ve already proved themselves as effective treatment methods for minor cosmetic cases of malocclusion and open bite.

 Our all-time favorite home aligner is Byte.
 They’re an all-around good option.
-And if you’re in a rush to see your perfect smile, Byte is the fastest method on the market; most treatments last just 3 months.
+And if you’re eager to see your perfect smile, Byte has the shortest treatment lengths on the market; most treatments last just 4 months.
 In contrast, most other home aligner companies last 6 months.

 The HyperByte system is one of the main reasons Byte is our favorite treatment for mild cases of dental open bite.
 The high frequency vibration therapy keeps things quick and (relatively) painless.